PGA Championship 2026 odds, picks, predictions, favorites: Expert fading Ludvig Aberg at Aronimink Golf Club

 Top 2026 PGA Championship expert picks

 "Simply put, I don't trust Aberg with it all on the line on Sunday," Bearman told SportsLine.
-"Yet, he may very well win 3-4 majors when all is said and done, but I need him to win the first one on Sunday before I feel comfortable taking him."
+"Yet, he may very well win 3-4 majors when all is said and done, but I need him to win the first one on Sunday before I feel comfortable taking him.
+He did fire a nice 66 this past Sunday at Quail Hollow, but he was in 17th place before it started.
+He has two top-10s at the Masters, but in six other career majors, he has only made the cut twice, with T12 being his highest finish."
 See who Bearman is backing at SportsLine.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.